Basic Points About Prepaid Debit Cards

 [Article: Should I Get A Prepaid Credit Card?]

-Credit rehabilitation.
-In the past, issuers of debit cards do not report payments to the credit bureaus.
-Today however, there are some prepaid debit cards that report your activity or card usage to the major credit bureaus (Experian, Equifax, TransUnion) so that they can be used for rebuilding bad credit.
+Can You Rebuild Your Credit?
+In the past, issuers of debit cards did not report payments to the credit bureaus.
+Today however, there are some prepaid debit cards that report your activity or card usage to the major credit bureaus (Experian, Equifax, TransUnion).
+So if you have no credit or bad credit they can be a great way to start building or improving your credit.
+Keep in mind that NOT ALL DEBIT CARDS OFFER THIS FEATURE.
+So make sure you read the fine print.
+The cards that do offer a “credit builder” feature sometimes charge a monthly fee for them to report your activity to the credit bureaus.

 About the AuthorTara Tiemann is a credit analyst for Go-prepaid.com which has been a resource site for people who want to live debt free.
 If you are on a budget using prepaid debit cards,prepaid credit cards and prepaid cell phone service can save you big money!